wpreeti/Credit-Risk-Classification/README.md

 For both cases, we’ll get the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.

-This README.md file, has a credit risk analysis report link.

 ## Instructions
 This challenge consists of the following subsections: